-In the case of a stable population or already declining population, any increase in adult female mortality will cause a population decline unless other vital rates, such as survival of young, increase.
-Therefore, if vital rates of a stable population remain constant, an increase in CWD prevalence would initiate a population decline.
-Likewise, in the case of a declining population, any increase in CWD prevalence will accelerate a population decline.
-An appropriate CWD management objective for a stable or decreasing population would be to minimize CWD prevalence to minimize the effect the disease has on the herd.
-Therefore, an appropriate prevalence threshold for compulsory intervention could be set according to the lowest level of CWD prevalence that managers can realistically maintain and is socially acceptable.
+In the case of a stable population, any increase in adult female mortality would cause a population decline unless other vital rates, such as survival of young, increase.
+Therefore, if vital rates of a stable population stay the same, an increase in CWD prevalence would initiate a population decline.
+Likewise, in the case of a declining population, any increase in CWD prevalence would accelerate a population decline.
+An appropriate CWD management objective for stable or decreasing population would be to minimize CWD prevalence to minimize the affect the disease has on the herd.
+An appropriate prevalence threshold for compulsory intervention could be set according to the lowest level of CWD prevalence that managers can realistically maintain and is socially acceptable.